savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 ## To Do

-- [ ] Design Starting menu with player instructions/keys (wasd, arrows), start button, and options (turning off music or maybe changing music)
+- [x] Design Starting menu with player instructions/keys (wasd, arrows), start button, and options (turning off music or maybe changing music)
 - [x] Figure out how many levels to do
 - [x] ~~Figure out how to update the level ui when finding the collectibles in each level~~
 - [x] Design each level
 - [x] ~~Figure out hotdog counter thingie (updating the ui when player finds each hot dog)~~
-- [ ] Explain the goal of the game at the cutscene
-- [ ] Figure out how to even do cutscenes
 - [x] ~~Figure out how to do the script to change the ui based on current objectives (objectives are probably going to be: find x number of hotdogs, listen to rules, etc )~~
 - [x] ~~maybe add sound effects on jumping and landing and collecting hot dogs~~
-- [ ] specify game goals a little better
+- [x] specify game goals a little better
 - [x] ~~finish level 3~~
 - [x] finish level 4
 - [ ] finish level 5